Balochi Culture

 Baloch traits like bravery, hospitality, and keeping promises are showcased in their culture through different activities.

-The culture day is a way to preserve and promote the Baloch culture so that the new generation knows their roots and is proud of their culture.
+Culture Day is a way to preserve and promote Baloch culture so that the new generation knows their roots and is proud of their culture.

 Balochi Embroidery

-Balochi embroidery is one of the most popular arts and crafts of Balochi culture, and women do it with lots of passion.
+Balochi embroidery is one of the most popular arts and crafts in Balochi culture, and women do it passionately.

 The Balochi embroidery is stunning and intricate.
 It is done on both clothing and household items.
 The most common designs are geometric shapes, flowers, and paisleys.

 The embroidery is usually done in bright colors like red, green, blue, and yellow.
-However, Balochi women do embroidery on their dresses and stitch them for daily wear.
+However, Balochi women embroider their dresses and stitch them for daily wear.
 That’s the most beautiful thing about Balochi culture in Pakistan.

-Balochi embroidery in recent years is getting popular worldwide through Pakistani exhibitions in different countries.
+Balochi embroidery has become famous worldwide through Pakistani exhibitions in different countries recently.

 Balochi Wedding Traditions

-Balochi weddings are the unique wedding you’ll see in Pakistan.
-Unlike all the other provinces, Balochi marriages are strictly held by Islamic principles.
+Balochi weddings are unique to Pakistan.
+Unlike in other provinces, Balochi marriages are strictly held according to Islamic principles.
 The wedding is held in the presence of a Mullah (a religious teacher) and witnesses.
-All the family members attend the wedding with joy and share happiness.
+All family members attend the wedding with joy and share happiness.

 Balochi marriages are held at an early age, but these are fixed even long ago, i.e., at the time of birth.
 Balochis are very peculiar about their pride, so they don’t support love marriages; you won’t see even a single love marriage in any tribe.